Personal Data Policy

 All scholarly work with Open Access.

-We strive to release the source code of the software that we produce under a GNU GFDL license but at times we release with other suitable open licenses too.
+We strive to release the source code of the software that we produce under a GNU GFDL license on GitHub but at times we release with other suitable open licenses as well.
 For instance, it makes more sense to release a font under a SIL Open Font License (OFL).
 See our git to check our entire repository.
 Our other project—OpenSpeaks—has its code hosted and maintained in a separate repo.

 Our data is always released under a CC0 license (comparable to Public Domain).